At least 42 dead in floods, landslides in south Philippines

 CTVNews.ca Top Stories

-Paul Pelosi, the husband of U.S. House Speaker Nancy Pelosi, was 'violently assaulted' after a break-in at the couple's San Francisco home early on Friday, her office said in a statement.
+U.S. House Speaker Nancy Pelosi's husband Paul Pelosi was 'violently assaulted' after a break-in at the couple's San Francisco home early on Friday and a suspect has been arrested, authorities said.

 Mike Holmes' company named in $8M lawsuit over Meaford, Ont. housing development